Danielle Schmiemann: Women's

 The new Sturmay team had mixed results to begin the season, qualifying for the playoffs in three of their first five events but never advancing past the quarterfinals.
 The team turned things around in October, however, beginning at the Saville Grand Prix where after an opening draw loss, they ran the table to claim the title.
-They continued their momentum into the Red Deer Curling Classic where they advanced all the way to the final before losing to the Rachel Homan rink.
+They next competed at the Red Deer Curling Classic where they advanced all the way to the final before losing to the Rachel Homan rink.
 In their next two events, they reached the semifinals of the DeKalb Superspiel and the final of the MCT Championships, losing out to Xenia Schwaller and Beth Peterson respectively.
 In the new year, the team got a last-minute call to play in the 2024 Canadian Open after Stefania Constantini dropped out due to illness.
 There, they finished with a 1–3 record, defeating Jolene Campbell in their sole victory.
 Next was the 2024 Alberta Scotties Tournament of Hearts where Team Sturmay finished first through the round robin with a 6–1 record, earning them a bye to the final.
 There, they faced defending champions Team Skrlik.
 Down one without the hammer in the tenth, the team stole two after Kayla Skrlik's final draw went through the rings.
 This qualified the team for the 2024 Scotties Tournament of Hearts, Schmiemann's first appearance at the national women's championship.
-The Alberta squad had a stellar performance through the round robin, finishing first through their pool with a 7–1 record.
+The Alberta squad went through the round robin, finishing first through their pool with a 7–1 record.
 This included wins over Scotties veterans Kerri Einarson, Kaitlyn Lawes and Krista McCarville.
 After losing to Jennifer Jones in the first round of the championship, they again beat Lawes to advance to the playoffs.
 There, they fell 6–4 to Manitoba's Kate Cameron in the 3 vs. 4 game, finishing fourth.
 The following season, in a change to the qualification process, three teams in the field at the Scotties Tournament of Hearts pre-qualified for the 2025 Scotties based on their 2023–24 Canadian Team Ranking Standings, and Curling Canada announced Sturmay would be one of these teams, which meant they bypassed and did not have to play in the 2025 Alberta provincial championship.
 At the 2025 Scotties, Team Sturmay would finish 4–4 after round robin play, failing to qualify for the playoffs.